Whether you realize it or not, the efficiency, productivity, and drive of your B2B sales team is directly dependent on the quality of your data.

 In an environment where data is currency, quality is key.
 But as previously mentioned, it’s become increasingly difficult to stay on top of data hygiene.
 SiriusDecisions puts it best: “Organizations must shift their focus from one-time data cleansing to ongoing data maintenance to turn the tide.”

 As your prospects and customers change jobs and contact information it’s critical that you keep up with them.
 We cannot stress this enough.
 Rather than scheduling the occasional data audit, you must now integrate database maintenance into your day-to-day life as a marketer.

 We recommend partnering with a B2B data or sales intelligence solution to automate this process for you.
 Why leave something so important in the hands of amateurs?
 Professional help will give you peace of mind and optimal results.

 Finding a B2B Sales Intelligence Solution, Bad Data, and Your Sales Team:

 Research shows that inaccurate data has a direct impact on the bottom line of 88% of companies, with the average company losing 12% of its revenue as a result (source).

 B2B sales and marketing professionals can no longer ignore the state of their database.
 Now, saying, “I don’t care if my data isn’t perfect,” is the same as saying, “I don’t mind losing a significant portion of my revenue.”

 Fortunately, it’s never been easier to prioritize database maintenance.
-For more detailed information about data quality, check out the following blog posts:
+For more detailed information about data quality and sales intelligence, check out the following blog posts:

 With the ZoomInfo for Salesforce Suite you can ensure the information in your database is always the most accurate and current with automatic and scheduled updates.
 Protect your email reputation with access to the most accurate and up-to-date email addresses, decrease the time-to-action with better routing, and improve segmentation and lead nurturing.
 Let us worry about database maintenance so you can worry about selling.
 Contact us today to learn more.